Asian Chicken and Zucchini Noodle Soup

 - Add first portion of stock to the pan and simmer for 1 minute, scraping up any brown bits from the bottom of the pan.

-- Add remaining stock, squash, miso paste, and rice vinegar.
-Cover and simmer until squash is starting to turn tender, ~8 minutes.
+- Add remaining stock, coconut milk, squash, aminos, rice vinegar, and hot sauce (if using).
+Cover and simmer until squash is tender, ~12 minutes.

 - While soup simmers, bring a small saucepan of water to a boil.
 Gently add eggs to boiling water and boil for exactly 7 minutes (this should yield cooked whites and runny yolks so adjust time if you’d like your eggs cooked differently).
 When eggs are finished, transfer to a colander and run under cool water.

-- Add noodles to soup.
-Simmer noodles until tender (check the package since recommended cook times may vary).
+- Add zucchini to soup.
+Simmer until zucchini is tender, ~2 minutes for noodles and ~4 minutes for cubes.
 In the last minute stir in chicken, toasted sesame oil, and spinach until spinach is wilted.
-Taste and add some more miso if needed.
+Taste and add some more aminos and / or hot sauce.

 - Peel eggs and slice in half.